-t) Stock-based compensation and stock options plans
+u) Stock-based compensation and stock options plans

 The Bank applies ASC Topic 718 - Compensation - Stock Compensation to account for compensation costs on restricted stock and stock option plans.
 Compensation cost is based on the grant date fair value of both stock and options and is recognized over the requisite service period of the employee.
 The fair value of each option is estimated at the grant date using the Black-Scholes option-pricing model.
-The options' expected term is calculated using the simplified weighted average method because the Bank does not have sufficient historical exercise data to provide for a reasonable basis to estimate expected term.
+For the years 2010 and 2009, the options' expected term was calculated using the simplified weighted average method because the Bank did not have sufficient historical exercise data to provide for a reasonable basis to estimate expected term.